Unity-Technologies/com.unity.mobile.notifications/com.unity.mobile.notifications/Documentation~/com.unity.mobile.notifications.md

 **Other triggers:**

 Besides the time interval trigger you can also use calendar and location triggers.
-All the fields in iOSNotificationCalendarTrigger are optional but you need to set atleast one for it work.
+All the fields in iOSNotificationCalendarTrigger are optional but you need to atleast set one field for the trigger to work.
 For example if you only set the hour and minute fields the system will automatically trigger the notification on the next specified hour and minute.

 ```
 var calendarTrigger = new iOSNotificationCalendarTrigger()